Table of Contents

-Wix, WordPress considerations when it comes to pricing are not easy to compare, but we have provided comprehensive detail on both.
-To assess these findings please click on our Wix and WordPress in-depth pricing analysis (Chris/Stuart – Please insert pricing charts from previous reviews).
+Wix WordPress considerations when it comes to pricing are not easy to compare, but we have provided comprehensive detail on both.
+To assess these findings please click on our Wix Review and WordPress Review in-depth pricing analysis.

 The reason that Wix versus WordPress price comparisons are so tricky is because they work quite differently.

 The Wix monthly price plans cover all needs from the hosting of your site to templates (yes, there is a free plan but this is quite restrictive) whereas WordPress itself is actually free but you pay for any extras yourself. t goes without saying that the more extras, the greater the cost.

 When we consider all the extra costs you should engage for WordPress then we would have to favour Wix for this section winner.

 Winner – Wix

 |Builder||Battle Score||Full Review||Visit Official Website|